 If you’ve ever dreamed of living in a house from the pages of Architectural Digest Ridgetop Refuge is your chance.
-The 8,000-square-foot home with 360-degree views of Jackson Hole was featured by the magazine in 2006, shortly after it was built.
+The 7,263-square-foot home with 360-degree views of Jackson Hole was featured by the magazine in 2006, shortly after it was built.
 Conceived by Jackson Hole-based architect Tom Ward, the 5-bedroom home blends into its butte-top site thanks to thoughtful siting and terraced, rectilinear design and a materials palette that includes wildflower/sod-covered roofs, cedar, glass, concrete, and a seasonal water feature surrounding the home.
-Nearly at the top of East Gros Ventre Butte and more than 1,000 feet above the Town of Jackson, this home is contemporary, but also cozy (and not just because of the dry sauna in the basement).
+At the top of East Gros Ventre Butte and more than 1,000 feet above the Town of Jackson, this home is contemporary, but also cozy (and not just because of the dry sauna in the basement).

 Each of the five bedroom suites has views that stretch the entirety of the Teton Range, and extend south to the Snake River Range.
 These views can be enjoyed both from inside each suite, and also from each suite’s patio.
 The master suite, which is in the home’s northern wing, has a natural gas fireplace topped with a Northern maple mantle in addition to a private patio.
 The four guest rooms, in the home’s southern wing, share patios, one of which has an 8-person hot tub.

 All of the bedroom suites are on the main level, which also has a powder room and mudroom.
 Three of the four guest rooms have queen size beds.
 The fourth has two twin beds.
 All of these have bathrooms with a single vanity and a combined shower/tub.